Pulsar-wind-nebula-powered Galactic center X-ray filament G0.13-0.11: Proof of the synchrotron nature by IXPE: Abstract

 \section{Abstract}

-We report the discovery of X-ray polarization from the X-ray-bright thread/filament G0.13-0.11 in the Galactic Center region.
-This filament features a bright hard X-ray source, most plausibly a Pulsar Wind Nebula (PWN), and an extended and structured diffuse component.
-Combining the polarization signal from IXPE with the imaging/spectroscopic data from Chandra, we find that X-ray emission of G0.13-0.11 is highly polarized PD=$57(\pm18)$\% in the 3-6 keV band, while the polarization angle is PA=$21^\circ(\pm9^\circ)$.
+{ We report the discovery of X-ray polarization from the X-ray-bright filament.
+G0.13-0.11 in the Galactic center (GC) region.
+This filament features a bright, hard X-ray source that is most plausibly a pulsar wind nebula (PWN) and an extended and structured diffuse component.
+Combining the polarization signal from IXPE with the imaging/spectroscopic data from \textit{Chandra}, we find that X-ray emission of G0.13-0.11 is highly polarized PD=$57(\pm18)$\% in the 3-6 keV band, while the polarization angle is PA=$21^\circ(\pm9^\circ)$.
 This high degree of polarization proves the synchrotron origin of the X-ray emission from G0.13-0.11.
-In turn, the measured polarization angle implies that the X-ray emission is polarized approximately perpendicular to a sequence of non-thermal radio filaments that may be part of the Galactic Center Radio Arc.
-The magnetic field of the order of $100\,{\rm\mu G}$ appears to be preferentially ordered along the filaments.
-The above field strength is the fiducial value that makes our model self-consistent, while the other conclusions are largely model-independent.
+In turn, the measured polarization angle implies that the X-ray emission is polarized approximately perpendicular to a sequence of nonthermal radio filaments that may be part of the GC Radio Arc.
+The magnetic field on the order of $100\,{\rm\mu G}$ appears to be preferentially ordered along the filaments.
+The above field strength is the fiducial value that makes our model self-consistent, while the other conclusions are largely model independent.}